Ben Krefta for hire...

 Changes and Amendments...

-Though out the design process, alterations may be required.
+Throughout the design process, alterations may be required.
 If I supply an initial sketch and the client requests amendments such as "make hair longer" or "make eyes smaller" this is considered part and parcel of the job.
 However if extensive changes or entirely re-worked designs are needed, which go beyond the original agreed upon scope of the project, additional fees will be charged.

 • By commissioning Ben Krefta, you are hiring a professional to provide art and design based solutions.
 I understand client requirements and always aim to deliver the highest quality designs and services.